Moraine Lake's turquoise waters surrounded by mountains

 Roam Public Transit

-Just show your Roam Super Pass to Parks Canada staff at either lake for access.
+Just show your Roam System wide day pass to Parks Canada staff at either lake for access.

 The options to get to Lake Louise and Moraine Lake by Roam Transit are: